The Fly (film series): The Fly II (1989)

 The sequel continues the story, with Veronica Quaife dying in the process of giving birth to Seth Brundle's mutant son.
 The child, named Martin Brundle (Eric Stoltz), is adopted by Anton Bartok (Lee Richardson), the head of Bartok Industries and sponsor of Seth's experiment.
 Martin's unique heritage (which he is kept unaware of) results in his suffering from rapid aging, but also provides him with a photographic memory and no need for sleep.
 Physically a grown adult by his fifth birthday, Martin is given the task of repairing his father's Telepods by Bartok, and also falls in love with Bartok employee Beth Logan (Daphne Zuniga).
-However, Bartok has ulterior motives for his seeming kindness toward Martin: he intends to use to Telepods’ ability to gene-splice for nefarious purposes, and has been aware from the start that Martin will eventually mutate into a human-fly hybrid creature.
+However, Bartok has ulterior motives for his seeming kindness toward Martin: he intends to use the Telepods’ ability to gene-splice for nefarious purposes, and has been aware from the start that Martin will eventually mutate into a human-fly hybrid creature.
 Martin and Beth must race against time to escape from Bartok and find a way to cure Martin before he suffers the same grotesque fate as his father.

+Untitled The Fly film

+In November of 2024 it was revealed that a film set in Cronenberg’s The Fly universe was in development with Nikyatu Jusu serving both as writer and director.